C++ Vector crbegin

 Output:

-In this example, crbegin function is used to access the last element of the vector container.
+In this instance, the crbegin method is employed to retrieve the final element of the vector container.

 Example 3